edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Create a local EdgeDB instance
 ------------------------------

-To create our instance, we will initialize a new EdgeDB project:
+To create our instance, let's initialize our project as an EdgeDB project.
+Run the following in the root of the project:

 .. code-block:: bash